San DiegoUber Accident Lawyers

 Period Three

 The specific facts of a rideshare accident can create complex insurance issues.
 Multiple insurance policies are often involved in these accidents, including those of the driver, Uber, and the accident victim.
-Those insurance companies that provide Uber driver coverage prefer not to pay claims, even when someone sustains severe injuries.
-If you speak to the adjuster before you consult with an Uber accident lawyer, you may not be able to receive a fair settlement.
+Unfortunately, insurance companies often make it difficult for injured victims to obtain fair compensation, even when someone sustains severe injuries.
+They may question the severity of the injuries, dispute fault, or even provide lowball offers.
+If you speak to the adjuster before you consult with our Uber accident lawyers in San Diego, you may not be able to receive a fair settlement.

 Uber crashes involving self-driving vehicles can result in injuries.
 It’s not too late to file a claim.
-You can file a claim in California within two years of the accident.
+You can file a claim in California within two years from the date of the accident.
 Knowing your rights is crucial.
-Schedule a consultation today if you haven’t spoken to San Diego Uber accident lawyers yet.
+Schedule a consultation today if you haven’t spoken to our San Diego Uber accident lawyers yet.

-Our rideshare lawyers often receive questions about Uber’s liability for car accidents involving Uber drivers.
+Our Uber accident lawyers in San Diego often receive questions about Uber’s liability for car accidents involving its drivers.
 Rideshare driver legislation was passed in California specifically to address the issue, and the answer is very complex.
+In most cases, though, the driver and the rideshare giant itself can be held liable for Uber crashes.

-Uber drivers are independent contractors (not Uber employees) if Uber allows them complete employment and scheduling flexibility.
-Due to this legal distinction, Uber is generally protected from imputed car accident liability, and injured parties can sue the negligent driver for their injuries.
-Uber may, however, be held liable in some circumstances under Prop 22.
+Uber drivers are independent contractors (not employees), giving them complete scheduling flexibility.
+California law gives app-based drivers basic rights, including insurance policies, health care subsidies, and more.
+However, it still doesn’t classify them as employees.
+Due to this legal distinction, Uber is generally protected from imputed car accident liability, and injured parties can instead sue the negligent driver for their injuries.
+Nonetheless, the company may still be held liable in some circumstances under Prop 22.

 - Sexual assault and harassment training